Introduction to World Music (Fall 2017)

 - Midterm quiz and final quiz: these will center on short (one sentence) IDs of terms, musical examples, map locations.

-- Optional creative assignment for extra credit (everyone is encouraged to submit this assignment and share with the class; musical "talent" not required!), due by end of term.
+- Optional creative assignment for extra credit (everyone is encouraged to submit this assignment and share with the class; musical "talent" not required!), due by end of the term.
+You may wish to expand on any of the group assignments made throughout the class.

 Evaluation and grading